12.0 Academic Administration Personnel Policies

 Any administrator or faculty member may petition an appropriate superior administrator for the replacement or recall of any other superior administrator.

-Faculty members may petition the dean of academic affairs for the replacement or recall of their division chair or department head.
-The dean has the option of trying to resolve the problems stated in the petition by meeting with the division chair or department head and the involved faculty members.
+Faculty members may petition the dean of academic affairs for the replacement or recall of their associate dean or department head.
+The dean has the option of trying to resolve the problems stated in the petition by meeting with the associate dean or department head and the involved faculty members.
 If the problems cannot be resolved and if, in the judgment of the dean, the concerns expressed in the petition are serious enough to warrant investigation, the dean will initiate an inquiry.
-The division chair, department Head and all departmental faculty shall be informed of the petition and of the inquiry.
+The associate dean, department head and all departmental faculty shall be informed of the petition and of the inquiry.
 After completion of the inquiry, the dean shall inform the division chair or the department head, the departmental faculty and the chancellor of the findings and recommendations.

 Final determination regarding the recall of any administrator rests with the chancellor.
 A recalled administrator may be reassigned duties for the remainder of his or her appointment term.